-The authorisation system for the import of raw eggs and raw egg products is similar to the one for raw meat products.
+The authorisation system for the import of raw eggs and raw egg products is essentially the same as the one for raw meat products.
 Therefore the same conclusion must be made, i.e. that these requirements are not compatible with the provisions of Directive 89/662/EEC, and in particular Article 5 thereof, as they constitute obligations that go beyond the controls permitted at the place of destination.